Homeomorphisms group of normed vector space: Conjugacy problems and the Koopman operator: A conjugacy theorem and the generalized spectrum of the Koopman operator

 \subsubsection{Approach based on cohomology equations}

-Even if, to the best of the knowledge of the authors, Theorem \ref{THM_conjug} exhibits new relationships between the existence of a conjugacy between two homeomorphisms and the spectrum of the related Koopman operators, relationships between conjugacy problems and functional equations are far to be new.
-They arise classically under the form of the {\it Livshitz cohomology equation} \cite{TOPOLivschitz, TOPOLivschitz2}, $\phi=\Phi\circ f-\Phi$, where $f:M\rightarrow M$ is a dynamical system of some manifold $M$, $\phi:M \rightarrow \mathbb{R}$, a given function, and $\Phi$ maps $M$ into $\mathbb{R}$ or a multidimensional space; see for instance \cite{TOPOBanyanga_Llave, TOPOBanyanga_Llave2, TOPOkat, TOPOLMM86}.
-As pointed by Livshitz \cite{TOPOLivschitz, TOPOLivschitz2} the existence of a continuous solution $\Phi$ strictly depends on the dynamics generated by $f$ and the topological as well as geometrical properties of $M$.
-For instance if we consider the particular case of the Abel equation, $\Phi(f(x))=\Phi(x)+1$, there is no continuous solution if $M$ is compact, since if such solution exists, $\Phi(f^n(x))=\Phi(x)+n$, which is impossible.
+Even if, to the best of the knowledge of the authors, Theorem \ref{THM_conjug} exhibits new relations between the existence of a conjugacy between two homeomorphisms and the spectrum of the related Koopman operators, relations between conjugacy problems and functional equations are far to be new.
+They arise classically under the form of the {\it Livshitz cohomology equation} \cite{TOPOLivschitz, TOPOLivschitz2}, $\phi=\Phi\circ f-\Phi$, where $f:\M\rightarrow \M$ is a dynamical system of some manifold $\mathfrak{M}$; $\phi:\M \rightarrow \mathbb{R}$, a given function, and $\Phi$ maps $\M$ into $\mathbb{R}$ or a multidimensional space; see for instance \cite{TOPOBanyanga_Llave, TOPOBanyanga_Llave2,TOPOLMM86, TOPOkat}.
+As pointed by Livshitz \cite{TOPOLivschitz, TOPOLivschitz2} the existence of a continuous solution $\Phi$ strictly depends on the dynamics generated by $f$ and the topological as well as geometrical properties of $\M$.
+For instance if we consider the particular case of the Abel equation, $\Phi(f(x))=\Phi(x)+1$, there is no continuous solution if $\M$ is compact, since if such solution would exist, $\Phi(f^n(x))=\Phi(x)+n$, which would be impossible.

-In the case of non-compact topological manifold, Belitskii and Lyubich have proved the following theorem (see \cite{TOPObelitskii_Abel1}; Corollary 1.6), that we present in a slightly less general setting, adapting their statements with respect to our purpose:
+In the case of non-compact topological manifold, Belitskii and Lyubich {\mkk in \cite{TOPObelitskii_Abel1}} have proved the following theorem, that we present in a slightly less general setting {\mkk than \cite[ Corollary 1.6]{TOPObelitskii_Abel1}}, adapting their statements with respect to our purpose:

-\begin{theorem}(From \cite{TOPObelitskii_Abel1}) Assume that $M$ is locally compact and countable at infinity.
-If $f:M\rightarrow M$ is continuous and injective then the following statements are equivalent, \begin{itemize} \item[(a)] There exists a continuous solution $\varphi: M \rightarrow \mathbb{C}$ of the Abel equation, $\varphi(f(x))=\varphi(x)+1.$ \item[(b)] For every continuous functions $p: M\rightarrow \mathbb{C}\backslash\{0\}$ and $\gamma: M\rightarrow \mathbb{C}$ there exits a continuous solution $\varphi :M \rightarrow \mathbb{C} $ of
+\begin{theorem}(From \cite{TOPObelitskii_Abel1}) Assume that $\M$ is locally compact and countable at infinity.
+If $f:\M\rightarrow \M$ is continuous and injective then the following statements are equivalent, \begin{itemize} \item[(a)] There exists a continuous solution $\varphi: \M \rightarrow \mathbb{C}$ of the Abel equation, $\varphi(f(x))=\varphi(x)+1.$ \item[(b)] For every continuous functions $p: \M\rightarrow \mathbb{C}\backslash\{0\}$ and $\gamma: \M\rightarrow \mathbb{C}$ there exits a continuous solution $\varphi :\M \rightarrow \mathbb{C} $ of

-\item[(c)] Every compact subset of $M$ is wandering for $f$. \end{itemize} \end{theorem}
+\item[(c)] Every compact subset of $\M$ is wandering for $f$. \end{itemize} \end{theorem}

-In the above theorem, a compact set $K \subset M$, is qualified to be wandering if there exists an integer $\nu \geq 1$ such that
+In the above theorem, a compact set $K \subset \M$, is qualified to be wandering if there exists an integer $\nu \geq 1$ such that